-Transferring property into a trust should be considered in light of ongoing and proposed tax law amendments - trusts should no longer be created to simply limit taxes, but may still have other benefits.
+Transferring property into a trust should be considered in light of ongoing and proposed legislative amendments.
 Each situation should be considered on its own merits (with the aid of specialists in the field).

 TAXATION OF TRUSTS

 Tax Rates for Trusts